9/11: Twenty Years Later

 It’s September 11, 2021.
 Twenty years later.
 My parents ask me how the atmosphere is in NYC.
 I tell them I don’t know.
 I don’t plan to attend any tributes, and I’m sick.
 This worries them.
 My dad calls me.
 I don’t answer.
 He leaves me a voicemail.
 His voice breaks.
 I don’t know what today means for him.
 He was in downtown Manhattan on September 11, 2001.
 I don’t know if he wants to talk to me about a silly cold and confirm I’m alive or if he wants to talk about that day and what’s it like in NYC today.
 He’s not open with his feelings about things.
 He doesn’t share.
 I remember we hadn’t heard from him practically all day twenty years ago.
 The subways were down.
 The lines were down.
 He came home around 11 p.m.
 He had parked his car back in Harlem and took the subways down for his training in downtown Manhattan.
 He heard the first plane hit.
 Once he arrived at the training site, he and his colleagues looked out the window.
 At what was unfolding.
 I don’t know why his voice broke in his voicemail.
 All I know is that I am sick, and I get to be selfish.
 I don’t want to talk right now.
 I have never broken my promise to speak with them on Sundays since moving, even when they have.
 Today is not Sunday.
 And I feel guilty because they don’t ever not pick up when I call.
 Even if it’s not Sunday.
 I think I am unhappy.
 I am frustrated that they brought this up.

 I started today feeling so immensely blessed.
 My good friend (who is also the handyman in our building) called me to tell me about what he does to get over a cold.
-Everyone, and every culture, like mine, it seems, has some voo doo magic that can cure the common cold.
+Everyone, and every culture, like mine, it seems, has some voodoo-like magic that can cure the common cold.
 As he puts me on speaker, I hear Diana* jump in and offer to get me some soup and share her cold medications.
 Another friend, Tiana*, comes down to the lobby where they are, tells me to feel better, and informs me she’s off to an Indian restaurant pop-up and asks if she can bring me back some chaat that would surely help.
-Diana jokes that if I take her up on her offer when I had just declined hers of soup even though she needs to head back up to finish some work (the tax extension deadline is fast-approaching and she is an accountant), she would truly be offended.
+Diana jokes that if I take Tiana up on her offer when I had just declined hers of soup even though she needs to head back up to finish some work (the tax extension deadline is fast-approaching and she is an accountant), she would truly be offended.
 I smile.
 I am so grateful.
 This is my Manhattan…20 years later.
 None of us said anything about that fateful day.
 It’s business as usual.
-I think back to my mom’s text.
-Does today feel different?
+I think back to my mom’s text: Does today feel different?
 I flip through my usual social media channels.
 It’s a mix of normal posts and remembrance posts from people far and wide.
 I blow my nose and look out my window, down at the city.
 I remember back to the framed posters on the precinct wall when I was filling out my portion of the police report after my phone and wallet were stolen.
 Remembering the heroes of that precinct who answered the call of duty on 9/11.
 I remember the murals and the posters of the fire station I pass by to get to the subway or to Central Park or to a studio.
 Suddenly, they’re razor-focused in my mind.
 That day is with New York everyday, and today, those posters, those murals come into focus.
 If you visit the 9/11 Memorial, there’s a somber ponderance.
 Not just on anniversaries.
 Every.
 Day.
 It lies heavy.
 It lies quiet.
 The last TikTok video I saw was of a theory that certain souls of 9/11 have reincarnated in children (shortly born after 9/11) as they have talked about their past lives and what happened to them on that horrible day as they reached the ages of three to five.
 They know details they could not possibly ever have known.
 My neighbor’s landline rings, and he answers it merrily.
 He’s a lifetime New Yorker.
 He’s one of the last people I know with a landline.
-I assisted my friend (also a lifetime New Yorker) last night with a shoot.
+I assisted my friend (also a lifetime New Yorker and a popular anchor/radio host) last night with a video/photoshoot.
 As we walked through the streets past overdressed people (overdressed even for NY…it’s NY Fashion Week), she tells me her friend invited her to hang out in Atlantic City this weekend.
 She lost friends on 9/11 – she was in her 20s then.
 She doesn’t want to stay in the city any anniversary.
 She doesn’t know how to feel.
 She doesn’t like being here on this day.
 All the networks had some sort of memorial segment early this morning, but then quickly moved on to other things.
 Two thousand, nine hundred ninety-six people don’t get to move on with their lives.
 They don’t have the luxury of remembering or forgetting.
 And for the rest of us…well, what can we do on this day?

 Below is a post I had written on the fifteenth anniversary of 9/11 – my memory of that day and a visit to the memorial.
 Yesterday, I sat and reflected on 9/11.
 And, almost twenty years later, a new thought occurred to me.
 I remember, as a child, as you will read below, looking at the screen and seeing Osama bin Laden.
 I remember thinking, “He kind of looks like me.
 Will people be mad at me because I look like him, and he did this bad thing?"
 But what had not occurred to me until yesterday was…Why would an eight-year-old ever think that?
 And now I know.
 Because I had never seen anyone who looked like me on TV before.
 In American movies.
 And the one time I did…well, it was for a very bad thing.
 And I didn’t know it then, but in the years following, my brother and cousins would be “randomly selected” every single time in line at TSA for additional screening.
 I didn’t know it then, but there were brown-skinned people distrusted without reason, targeted, and attacked.
 What I didn’t know then was how powerful of a medium that TV is.
 That film is.
 How it influences our collective consciousness.
 How not seeing someone who looked like me on screen would have serious repercussions because the one time I did see someone on screen who looked like me, well…he did a very bad thing.
-I think about America, and how my parents used to say “America” in their accent with wistful, glassy eyes.
+I think about America, and how my parents, aunts, and uncles used to say “America” in their accent with wistful, glassy eyes.
 They made it.
 This was the stuff of their fairytales.
 I look down at the city through my window again.
 How could a place like this ever have been under attack?
 How had we been so close when it happened?
 How did we bear to hear stories from neighbors, friends, and loved ones?
 Everyone knew someone who was there that day.
 Twenty years later, and we’ve left Afghanistan – America’s longest war.
 Twenty years later and that day is not a memory.
 Memories stay in the past.
 This isn’t a memory.
 It’s in everything, every day.
 It’s with me at airport security, as I walk past the fire station, it’s in every conversation I have ever had with anyone significant in my life.
 We all remember that day.

 It was with me when I chastised my mom for listening to a pastor’s passionate sermon in her native tongue, Malayalam, as I glanced quickly to my left and right.
 She was playing it loudly as she was gardening in the backyard; we live in a predominantly White area.
 She yells at me in Malayalam because it’s “The Word of God.”
 She doesn’t understand my problem with God.
 She doesn’t stop to think of how others may perceive it.
 How it sounds.
 I hate that I have to think about these things for everyone all the time even if they don’t.